 We will acquire, store, process, use and disclose personal data about you:

 if collected through the Contact Us form or through our on-line conveyancing services form, for the purpose of contacting you with a view to providing legal services.
-However, please note that no solicitor-client relationship is formed purely as a result of your communication to us via these forms.
-This solicitor-client relationship is only formed when we accept your instructions and complete the formalities required to set you up as a client of the firm.

 We may be forced to disclose information by the government or other law enforcement agencies or in connection with the investigation of unlawful activities.
 Third parties may also unlawfully intercept or access transmission or private communications.
 These therefore are exceptions to our policy of maintaining the privacy and confidentiality of your personal information.